dlbrush/fantasy-bball-assistant/README.md

 - When projecting against an opponent, show which categories the user will win and lose.
 - Allow the user to manually adjust the number of games played by each player.
 This would allow the user to manually account for injured players, or players missing games for other reasons, and get a more accurate total projection.
 This would also allow the user to manually account for picking up and dropping players mid-week - they could choose not to count any games they know the player won't contribute to their team, and count players they picked up mid-week going forward.
 - Add projections for the remainder of the week based on the current date, not just the entire week.
 The app currently can't calculate how the team has done _so far_ in the week, so in the middle of the week the week-long projections may be inaccurate.
 Providing a feature to project for the rest of the week would at least allow the user to ignore the total projections in favor of info that may be more relevant for their decision making going forward.
-- Allow the user to make projections based on statistics for more recent periods of time than the whole year.
+- Allow the user to make projections based on statistics for smaller periods of time than the whole season.
 For example, the user could have a player on their team who has been hot for the last week but was not playing before that - they may want to get projections based on statistics from the previous 2 weeks, not just the entire year where his averages would be much lower.
-Currently, I can't get game-by-game statistics from the NBA Data API, and the NBA does not break up it's statistical data by periods of time, so I don't have an easy way of calculating this.
+Currently, I can't get game-by-game statistics from the NBA Data API, and the NBA does not break up it's statistical data by periods of time, so I don't have a clear method of calculating this.

 ### Trade Analyzer
 ![Example trade](static/images/example-trade.png)

 In fantasy basketball, you can trade players on your team with players on another team if both sides agree to make a trade.
 That's a big decision to make!
 So, the trade analyzer tool allows the user to compare the total per-game statistics of two sets of players to see the potential impact of a trade.

 The user chooses which players they will give in the trade, and then which players they want to receive.
-When they click "Analyze Trade", they'll see a statistical comparison.
+When they click "Analyze Trade", they'll see a statistical comparison between both sides of the trade.

 ![Example trade results](static/images/example-trade-result.png)